videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/api/sdk-reference/initMeeting.md

   - type: `Boolean`
   - `REQUIRED`

 ### participantId

 - Unique Id of the participant.
 If you passed `null` then SDK will create an Id by itself and will use that id.

   - type : `String` or `null`
   - `REQUIRED`

+### mode

+- There are 2 types of modes:

+  1. `CONFERENCE` : Both audio and video streams will be produced and consumed in this mode.

+  2. `VIEWER` : Audio and video streams will not be produced or consumed in this mode.

+- type : `String` or `null`
+- defaultValue : `CONFERENCE`
+- `REQUIRED`

 ### customTracks